Drunxfish/console.log-adventures/README.md

 ---
-💡 Feel free to explore the assignments and use them as a learning reference! 🚀
+💡 Feel free to explore the repository and use them as a learning reference! 🚀